 Being part of Capitalism.com has provided Jonny with valuable content not available elsewhere.
 He also enjoys mingling with the group, which he finds both positive and helpful.
 "It's a good value.
 The community is good; the content is good."

-Although selling King Kong Magnetics is a massive milestone for Jonny, it won't be his last hoorah.
-He's brainstormed a bunch of new business ideas—there are about 15 floating around in his head at any given time.
-While he hasn't pinpointed which one to pursue next, he does know it will be another physical product.
+Although selling King Kong Magnetics is a massive milestone for Jonny and Zoe, it won't be their last hoorah.
+Jonny's brainstormed a bunch of new business ideas—there are about 15 floating around in his head at any given time.
+While they haven't pinpointed which one to pursue next, they know it will be another physical product.

 When Jonny first started, he just wanted to make money, but somewhere along the way, he realized you need to know what your audience wants.
 Whatever he does next, he'll make sure it serves his target audience.